neo-project/docs/docs/en-us/basic/whitepaper.md

 Chain governance: NEO token holders are the network owners and managers, managing the network through voting in the network, using the GAS generated from NEO to utilize the functions in the network.
 NEO tokens can be transferred.

-Off-chain governance: NEO Council consists of the founding members of the NEO project, under which the management committee, technical committee and the secretariat, respectively, are responsible for strategic decision-making, technical decision-making and specific implementation.
-The NEO Council is responsible to the NEO community for the promotion and development of NEO ecosystem as its primary objective.
+Off-chain governance: Neo Council consists of the founding members of the Neo project, under which the management committee, technical committee and the secretariat, respectively, are responsible for strategic decision-making, technical decision-making and specific implementation.
+The Neo Council is responsible to the Neo community for the promotion and development of Neo ecosystem as its primary objective.

-## NEO technology implementation
+## Neo technology implementation

 ### Consensus mechanism: dBFT

 The dBFT is called the Delegated Byzantine Fault Tolerant, a Byzantine fault-tolerant consensus mechanism that enables large-scale participation in consensus through proxy voting.
-The holder of the NEO token can, by voting, pick the bookkeeper it supports.
-The selected group of bookkeepers, through BFT algorithm, reach a consensus and generate new blocks.
-Voting in the NEO network continues in real time, rather than in accordance with a fixed term.
+The holder of the NEO token can, by voting, pick the consensus node it supports.
+The selected group of consensus nodes, through BFT algorithm, reach a consensus and generate new blocks.
+Voting in the Neo network continues in real time, rather than in accordance with a fixed term.

 The dBFT provides fault tolerance of f = ⌊ (n-1) / 3 ⌋ for a consensus system consisting of n consensus nodes.
 This fault tolerance also includes both security and availability, resistant to general and Byzantine failures, and is suitable for any network environment. dBFT has good finality, meaning that once confirmations are final, the block can not be bifurcated, and the transaction will not be revoked or rolled back.

-In the NEO dBFT consensus mechanism, taking about 15 to 20 seconds to generate a block, the transaction throughput is measured up to about 1,000TPS, which is excellent performance among the public chains.
+In the Neo dBFT consensus mechanism, taking about 15 to 20 seconds to generate a block, the transaction throughput is measured up to about 1,000TPS, which is excellent performance among the public chains.
 Through appropriate optimization, there is potential to reach 10,000TPS, allowing it to support large-scale commercial applications.

-The dBFT combines digital identity technology, meaning the bookkeepers can be a real name of the individual or institution.
+The dBFT combines digital identity technology, meaning the consensus nodes can be a real name of the individual or institution.
 Thus, it is possible to freeze, revoke, inherit, retrieve, and ownership transfer due to judicial decisons on them.
-This facilitates the registration of compliant financial assets in the NEO network.
-The NEO network plans to support such operations when necessary.
+This facilitates the registration of compliant financial assets in the Neo network.
+The Neo network plans to support such operations when necessary.

 ### Smart contract system: NeoContract

-NEO's smart contract system consists of three parts:
+Neo's smart contract system consists of three parts:

 **NeoVM - Universal Block Chain Virtual Machine:**